Would you like to know how to increase your transaction approval rate to earn more revenue in 30 days or less?

 You could be increasing their earning potential by 10% or more in 30 days or less.

-On top of that, they’re getting charged for every declined transaction.
-And most merchants are unaware of how they can improve their payment processing.
+On top of that, merchants keep getting charged for every declined transaction.
+And most are unaware of how they can improve their payment processing.

 With better communication, a few effective tweaks to the checkout page, and more diversified banking to cater to different card types, merchants can see profits and sales soar.
 They will no longer have to worry as much about handling the hassles of getting transactions declined.